MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-IntersectClip-Methods.md

 ---
-Description: This topic lists the InterscetClip methods of the Graphics class.
+description: This topic lists the InterscetClip methods of the Graphics class.
 For a complete list of methods for the Graphics class, see Graphics. ms.assetid: 52c0b29a-73a8-4bf5-9e8d-950d72d8a9bf
 title: Graphics.IntersectClip methods (Gdiplusgraphics.h)
 ms.date: 07/02/2019